telehash/telehash.github.io/protocol.md

 Hashname discovery and connectivity is governed by a Kademlia-based DHT that switches collectively help maintain.
 This process involves initial seeding on startup, tracking "buckets" of other switches based on a distance metric and actively maintaining [links](#link) to them for handling [seek](#seek) requests.

-The details of how [kademlia][] is implemented for Telehash are broken out into their own document.
+The details of how this is implemented for Telehash are broken out into their [own document](dht.md).

 [rsa]:     https://en.wikipedia.org/wiki/RSA_(algorithm)